Dec 23, 2024 | Editorial reviews, Interviews

 How do you react to seeing a new review for your book?

-Today, we’re talking with Evan Soundwell about his book,
+Today, we’re talking with TF Burke about her book,

 Tell us something unexpected about yourself!